-CPD has three co-directors: Andrew Friedman, Ana Maria Archila, and Brian Kettering.
+CPD has four co-directors: Andrew Friedman, Ana Maria Archila, Jennifer Epps-Addison, and Brian Kettenring.

 Andrew Friedman, a graduate of Columbia College and the New York University School of Law, is a longtime veteran of left-of-center politics.
 He founded Make the Road New York, another left-of-center group focused on worker and immigrant rights, in 1997.
 CPD compensated Friedman $189,115 in 2014, including $153,500 in base pay.

 Ana Maria Archila is another longtime left-of-center activist.
 She joined CPD in 2013 after serving as the executive director of Make the Road New York and the Latin American Integration Center.

 Brian Kettering led the Leadership Center for the Common Good until the group merged with CPD in 2013.
 Kettering worked for the now-defunct ACORN from 1995 until 2010.
 During the 2008 presidential campaign, Kettering denied ACORN engaged in voter fraud tactics and accused Republicans of attacking the group to suppress voters.